Sonnet 459

 To outfox those who cannot see the need

-Of vestments worn to yet dumb fate align.
+Of vestments worn to make fate’s course align.

-How like a woman in this wily guise.
+Much like a mistress in this wily guise.

 © Loubert S Suddaby.
 All Rights Reserved.